-A plea bargain in the state of California is a negotiation that is made between the prosecutor and the defendant wherein the latter agrees that he will plead guilty in exchange for something that benefits him.
+A plea bargain in California is a negotiation between the prosecutor and the defendant wherein the latter agrees that he will plead guilty in exchange for something that benefits him.
 These benefits can include:

 - The dropping of one or multiple charges